openpharma/mmrm/.github/CONTRIBUTING.md

   `function()` style.
 - `mmrm_review_methods.Rmd` is a large vignette and we precompute this vignette to make the github actions faster.
-Run the script `vignettes/precompile.R` to regenerate the precomputed vignettes update it in github.
+Run the script `vignettes/precompile.R` to regenerate the precomputed vignette and subsequently update it in github.
   Before every release we need to run this again.
   Please note you need to install the package and then compile the vignette because efficiency is better after installation to provide a fair comparison.